ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/laptops-and-desktops/win_aws_iot_lambda_dynamodb/_review.md

     - questions:
         question: >
-            What is ISO 8601 Format?
+            What is the ISO 8601 Format?
         answers:
             - "The ISO 8601 format is a standardized way to represent dates and times"
             - "The ISO 8601 format is a standardized way to represent compute units in serverless"